apparebit/prettypretty/docs/src/installation.md

 class=rust-only></span>.

-## Installation
+## Installing the Prettypretty Package

-With Rust installed or updated, you are ready to go and can use your favorite package manager for installing prettypretty.
+Once you have Rust and/or Python installed or updated, you are ready to go and can use your favorite package manager for installing prettypretty.
 For Rust, that is `cargo`:

 ```sh
 $ cargo install prettypretty